matter-labs/solx/docs/src/02-command-line-interface.md

 ### `--optimization-size-fallback`

 Sets the optimization level to `z` for contracts that failed to compile due to overrunning the bytecode size constraints.

-This mode is enabled by default, but it is only activated when the `--optimization` option is set to `3`, which is the default optimization level.
+> This option can cause stack-too-deep errors that solx cannot resolve yet.
+It will be fixed soon.
+> If you encounter such errors in your project, please temporarily refrain from using this option.

 Under the hood, this option automatically triggers recompilation of contracts with level `z`.
 Contracts that were successfully compiled with [the original `--optimization` setting](#--optimization---o) are not recompiled.